WatheqPlatform/2023-GP1-1/README.md

 6. **Run the website**:
    - Run the website using your development environment

-  Or simply skip the previous steps and open a web browser and go to **https://watheqplatform.com/index.php.**
+- Or simply skip the previous steps and open a web browser and go to **https://watheqplatform.com/index.php.** to browse the website